-a.
-On November 23, 2014, the Company's Board of Directors approved, subject to the approval of the shareholders, the creation of a new class of shares of the Company, Ordinary C shares, nominal value NIS 0.01 each and to classify 1,500,000 ordinary shares for such class, 1,152,044 out of which for allocation to the Company's employees under the new amended 2014 Israel Share Option Plan ("2014 Plan").
+On November 23, 2014, the Company's Board of Directors approved, subject to the approval of the shareholders, to create a new class of shares of the Company, Ordinary C shares, nominal value NIS 0.01 each and to classify 1,500,000 Ordinary shares for such class of shares, whereby 1,152,044 of such shares will be for the allocation to the Company's employees under the new, amended 2014 Israel Share Option Plan ("2014 Plan").
 The exercise price of the options granted under the plans may not be less than the nominal value of the shares into which the options are exercised.
 The options vest primarily over three years.
-Any options, which are forfeited or not exercised before expiration, become available for future grants.

 There are no cash settlement alternatives.
 On December 29, 2014, the Company's shareholders meeting ratified and approved the aforesaid decisions.

-On January 23, 2017 the Company's Board of Directors approved the Company's 2017 Share Incentive Plan (the "2017 Plan"), and the subsequent grant of options to the Company's employees, officers and directors.
-Pursuant to the Plan, the Company initially reserved for issuance 312,867 ordinary shares, nominal value NIS 0.01 each.
+On January 23, 2017, the Company's Board of Directors approved the Company's 2017 Share Incentive Plan (the "2017 Plan"), and the subsequent grant of options to the Company's employees, officers and directors.
+Pursuant to the 2017 Plan, the Company initially reserved for issuance of 312,867 Ordinary shares, nominal value NIS 0.01 each.
 Contemporaneously, the Company's Board of Directors approved the termination of the Company's 2014 Plan and the extension of the exercise period of the outstanding options to Ordinary C shares to expire on January 2020 instead of January 2018.
-There was no material impact on the financial statements, with respect to the Company's 2014 plan extension.
-On February 28, 2017 the Company's shareholders approved the 2017 Plan.
+On February 28, 2017, the Company's shareholders approved the 2017 Plan.